 Payment security devices are evaluated using the requirements embodied in the PCI PTS POI Modular Security Requirements or PCI Hardware Security Module Requirements manual ("HSM manual"), as applicable.
-The laboratory will verify the vendor's "YES" or "N/A" responses in those sections by having the vendor provide additional evidence of conformance to the requirements via information and the required payment security device samples.
+The laboratory will verify the vendor's "YES" or "N/A" responses in those sections by having the vendor provide additional evidence of conformance to the requirements as stated via information and the required payment security device samples.
+No reports will be accepted with "No" as a response.

 Any product that incorporates separate modules, such as EPPs, card readers, etc., must complete the integration requirements.
-Products are not required to support open protocols or the secure reading and exchange of data; however, if they do, then those modules are mandatory for evaluation and approval.
+Products are not required to support open protocols or the secure reading and exchange of data; however, if they do, those requirements are mandatory for evaluation and approval.